No More Lies (EP)

 No More Lies – Dance of Death Souvenir EP is a studio EP by British heavy metal band Iron Maiden, released on 29 March 2004.

 This EP was released as a "thank you" to fans, packaged in a box containing a free sweatband.
-Besides the studio version of "No More Lies", taken from the 2003 album Dance of Death, it also contains two alternate versions of songs from the same album: an orchestral version of "Paschendale" and the original electric version of "Journeyman" (not the acoustic album version).
-The EP also contains a hidden bonus track, an alternative version "Age of Innocence" (retitled as "Age of Innocence...
+Besides the studio version of "No More Lies" taken from the 2003 album Dance of Death, it also contains two alternate versions of songs from the same album: an orchestral version of "Paschendale" and the original electric version of "Journeyman" (not the acoustic album version).
+The EP also contains a hidden bonus track, an alternative version of "Age of Innocence" (retitled as "Age of Innocence...
 How Old?") with drummer Nicko McBrain on vocals.